Build vs Buy: When to Use No-Code Tools for Your MVP

 2. Your Product is CRUD-Based

 CRUD = Create, Read, Update, Delete.
-If your MVP is essentially a database with a nice interface—users create records, view them, edit them, delete them—no-code handles this well.
+If your MVP is essentially a database with a nice interface, no-code handles this well.

 Examples that fit: